 If the damage is done to your windshield or other windows, you should get it repaired immediately, even if it is minimal.
-Not only is a cracked windshield unsightly, it can be a major safety issue.
-Cracks can make it difficult to see the road clearly.
-In addition, since they are part of the structure of the car, a broken windshield can cause a vehicle to lose its structural integrity.
+Not only is a cracked windshield unsightly, it also impacts visibility, structural integrity of the car and the technology for advanced driver assistance systems.

 AAA Auto Glass has a network of providers that offers quality auto glass services throughout Rhode Island, Massachusetts and Connecticut.
 All AAA Auto Glass technicians are certified by The Auto Glass Safety Council.
 They can replace windshields, rear windows and side windows with glass that meets original manufacturer standards.
 The installation comes with a lifetime warranty on workmanship.